 AM: There are so many towering compositions.
 Psaume XLVII and La Tragédie de Salomé, of course.
 But also the Symphonie concertante for piano and orchestra, Cippus Feralis [Schmitt’s memorial composition to his teacher and mentor, Gabriel Fauré], and his last great work, the Symphony #2 …

-In a time when personal connections to the grand era of early 20th century classical music are nearly impossible to encounter, it is indeed fortunate to be able to hear the recollections of a musician such as Alain Margoni — a man who himself was fortunate to interact directly with one of the great composers from that epoch.
+In a time when encountering personal connections to the grand era of early 20th century classical music are becoming increasingly rare, it is indeed fortunate to be able to hear the recollections of a musician such as Alain Margoni — a man who himself was fortunate to interact directly with one of the great composers from that epoch.

 What an opportunity for a young composer then — and for us now — to be witnesses to that history.